Pawl-Patrol/vsc-shader-animations/README.md

 Currently the following options are available to control the animations:

-- `vsc-cursor-animations.velocity`: The speed of the animation in pixels per second.
+- `vsc-shader-animations.velocity`: The speed of the animation in pixels per second.
 Default is `1.45`.
-- `vsc-cursor-animations.opacity`: Opacity of the overlay.
+- `vsc-shader-animations.opacity`: Opacity of the overlay.
 Default is `0.65`.
-- `vsc-cursor-animations.backgroundImageUrl`: URL of a background image, which will be used as the background of the overlay.
+- `vsc-shader-animations.backgroundImageUrl`: URL of a background image, which will be used as the background of the overlay.
 Default is `null`.

 ## 🛠️ How it works